WestDRI/wgpages/content/pythonhpc.md

 <!-- vaqt7exjlllvls3.py - no difference ... -->

-Hopefully, I have convinced you that -- in order to get decent performance out of your Python code -- you need to compile it.
-There are several promising Python compilers, e.g.
+Hopefully, I have convinced you that -- in order to get decent performance out of your Python code -- you need to compile it with a proper compiler (and not just NumExpr).
+There are several Python compilers I'll mention here, e.g.

 - we have already looked at NumExpr (only takes simple expressions)
 - Numba open-source just-in-time compiler that uses LLVM underneath, can also parallelize your code for